epfl-lara/stainless/core/src/sphinx/tutorial.rst

      isSorted(res) && content(res) == content(l) ++ Set(x)}

-To compute `content`, in this example we use sets (even though in general it might be better in general to use bags i.e. multisets).
+To compute `content`, in this example we use sets (even though in general, it might be better to use bags i.e. multisets).

 .. code-block:: scala